devTristan/gluestick/README.md

 glue(selector, html string, element)
 The input is passed to jQuery, so it will accept anything that jquery does.

-It returns template object.
+It returns a template object.
 You add setters to this object like this:

 ```javascript
 template.set.waffles = function(value){